 FRA is the lead federal agency for the environmental review required by NEPA and related statutes.
 As such, FRA has determined that the preparation of a program-level (Tier 1) EIS is the appropriate NEPA document classification because of the broad scope of the corridor and conceptual stage of planning.

 The project’s Tier 1 EIS/EIR and Service Development Plan will define the service mode, operational strategy, and required infrastructure improvements necessary to implement the proposed intercity passenger rail service.
 Also included in this Tier 1 EIS/EIR is a program-level environmental evaluation of the proposed service.

-The Draft Tier 1 EIS/EIR is currently in development.
+The Draft Tier 1 EIS/EIR was published on May 21, 2021.
 Additional project information can be found at RCTC’s project website.